tymotiii/nexus/README.md

 # 🧠 Nexus

-Minimalistyczny kernel-like system napisany w Pythonie.
+A minimalist kernel-like system written in Python.
-Obsługuje procesy (generator-based), syscalle i wirtualny system plików.
+It supports processes (generator-based), syscalls, and a virtual file system.

-Projekt inspirowany działaniem prawdziwych systemów operacyjnych, ale uproszczony do nauki i eksperymentów.
+The project is inspired by real operating systems, but simplified for learning and experimentation.

 ---

 ## 🚀 Features

-* ⚙️ Scheduler oparty o generatory (`yield`)
+* ⚙️ Generator-based scheduler (`yield`)
-* 📞 System syscalli (PRINT, INPUT, SLEEP, EXIT itd.)
+* 📞 Syscall system (PRINT, INPUT, SLEEP, EXIT, etc.)
-* 📁 Virtual File System (VFS) zapisany w JSON
+* 📁 Virtual File System (VFS) stored in JSON
-* 🧵 Pseudo-asynchroniczne operacje (threading)
+* 🧵 Pseudo-asynchronous operations (threading)
-* 🔌 Modularna struktura projektu
+* 🔌 Modular project structure

 ---

-## 📂 Struktura projektu
+## 📂 Project Structure

 nexus/
 ├── core/